 If an employee needs to extend the residence granted by their long-term visa, they can request to do so through the IGI.
 They’ll need to file the request at least 30 days before their visa is set to expire.
 Their work permit may be renewed at the same time.

 In Romania, most work permits can be extended for up to a year.
 Highly skilled employees may be qualified for an extension of two years.

 It’s likely that some of your employees will be traveling with family members.
 Each family member will need their own long-term visa as well as their own work permit if they wish to seek employment in Romania.

 Help Your Business Grow With Globalization Partners

-At Globalization Partners, we can handle every step of the process of obtaining Romanian work visas for your employees.
-We’ll also handle onboarding, payroll, immigration, taxes, and more.
+At Globalization Partners, we can help your business expand globally.
 Reach out today to learn more about our Global Expansion solution and how we can help you employ top talent in Romania.